bcarr092/pyCovertAudio/README.md

 * Visual Studio 2013
 * Android (API level 19)

-##Building for Your Current Platform
+## Building and Running on Your Current Platform

 ### Checkout